 Rotary Young Environmentalist Competition 2023

-CAMBRIDGE WINNERS SWEEP THE BOARD AT DISTRICT LEVEL
+CAMBRIDGE WINNERS ALSO SWEPT THE BOARD AT DISTRICT LEVEL

-We are delighted that the three winners of the local Cambridge competition have also won the East Anglia Rotary District 1080 heats.
-They will all go on to the National Final
+The three winners of the local Cambridge competition also won the East Anglia Rotary District 1080 heats.

 Junior (7-10): Joni Millington, King's College School